Gustave Diamond

 Gustave Diamond (January 29, 1928 – October 30, 2021) was a United States district judge of the United States District Court for the Western District of Pennsylvania.
-Diamond died on October 30, 2021, at his home in McMurray, Pennsylvania, at the age of 93.

 Education and career

 Born in Burgettstown, Pennsylvania, Diamond was in the United States Navy from 1946 to 1948.
 He received an Artium Baccalaureus degree from Duke University in 1951 and a Juris Doctor from Duquesne University School of Law in 1956.
 He was a law clerk to Judge Rabe Ferguson Marsh Jr. of the United States District Court for the Western District of Pennsylvania from 1956 to 1961.
 He was an Assistant United States Attorney of the Western District of Pennsylvania from 1961 to 1963.
 He was the United States Attorney for the Western District of Pennsylvania from 1963 to 1969.
 He was in private practice in Pittsburgh, Pennsylvania from 1969 to 1975.
 He was in private practice in Washington, Pennsylvania from 1976 to 1978.